1. Home

 A web form or a form on a web page allows a web page visitor to enter data that is, in most cases, sent to the server for processing.

-A simplest web form could consist of one input element (edit control) and a submit button.
+The simplest web form could consist of one input element (edit control) and a submit button.
 Most web search engines (like Google) use such a web form to allow you to search the internet.

-More complex web forms would include drop down lists, check boxes, radio buttons, etc. A web form is much like a standard windows form with text input and selection controls.
+More complex web forms would include drop-down lists, check boxes, radio buttons, etc. A web form is much like a standard windows form with text input and selection controls.

 Programmatically Populating Web Forms

-If in your desktop application you use the TWebBrowser to display web pages - you can programmatically control web forms: manipulate, change, fill, populate fields of a web form and submit it.
+If in your desktop application you use the TWebBrowser to display web pages, you can programmatically control web forms: manipulate, change, fill, populate fields of a web form and submit it.

 Here's a collection of custom Delphi functions you can use to list all the web forms on a web page, to retrieve input elements, to programmatically populate fields and to finally submit the form.